tsmtzs/humanSoundSculpture/README.md

 The `SuperCollider` script of the piece is started by a `systemd` service.

 ## Prepare a performance
-Please, read [software-setup](SOFTWARE-SETUP.md) to find out the details of configuring the software components of the piece.
+Direct to [software-setup](SOFTWARE-SETUP.md) to find out the details of configuring the software components of the piece.
+Other details for a perfomance can be found in [PREPARATION](PREPARATION.md).
+If you realized a public performance and you would like to mention it here, please, refer to [PERFOMANCES](PERFOMANCES.md).

 ## Contribute
 This project is open to contribution.
 Please direct to [CONTRIBUTING](CONTRIBUTING.md) for more details.
-Some of the things that we will like to see in our project can be found in [TODO](TODO.org).
+Some of the things that we will like to do in our project can be found in [TODO](TODO.org).
-- Report bugs and errors.
-- Suggest improvements and bug fixes.

 ## License
 *Human Sound Sculpture* is distributed under the terms of the CC??? license, except the code which is